onyeka-hub/Project-23/README.md

 1. In your AWS console, head over to the EC2 section and scroll down to the Elastic Block Storage menu.
 2. Click on Volumes
-3. At the top right, click on Create Volume
+3. At the top right click on Create Volume

 Part of the requirements is to ensure that the volume exists in the same region and availability zone as the EC2 instance running the pod.
 Hence, we need to find out